Get a marine insurance certificate

 How we protect your privacy

-The personal information provided on this form is collected under the authority of sections 56 and 74 of the Marine Liability Act and section 25 of the Wreck, Abandoned or Hazardous Vessel Act.
+The personal information provided on this form is collected under the authority of sections 56 and 74 of the Marine Liability Act and section 25 of the Wrecked, Abandoned or Hazardous Vessel Act.

-All seagoing vessels operating in Canadian waters, including the territorial sea, inland waterways and the exclusive economic zone may require one or more certificates depending on the nature of the vessel:
+Vessels operating in Canadian waters, including the territorial sea, inland waterways and the exclusive economic zone may require one or more certificates depending on the size and type of vessel and its cargo:

 The information collected is described in the Personal Information Bank entitled: Marine Safety Environmental Protection (Bank number TC CWT 001).
 Personal information collected by TC is protected from disclosure to unauthorized persons and/or agencies subject to the provisions of the Privacy Act.
 Under the provisions of the Privacy Act, individuals have the right of access to, correction and protection of, their personal information.
 Instructions for obtaining personal information are provided in Info Source, a copy of which is available in major public and academic libraries or online at info.gc.ca Individuals have the right to file a complaint with the Privacy Commissioner of Canada regarding the institution's handling of their personal information.